Self-Injectable Weight Management Treatment

 It is normal for your weight (and weight loss) to fluctuate from week to week.

-You may not reach a ‘normal’ BMI (25 or less).
-That is OK!
-It is important to be aware of this and set a realistic mind-set.
 The focus of weight management should be health gain, and not the numbers on your scales.

 Do I need a review after I start treatment?